roxado/sl/README.md

 !["Picture of the wind chime."](Misc/readme/chime.gif "Picture of the wind chime.")

-This Sound Library contains 30 sample packs containing over 1800 samples of traditional instruments, extended technique, microtonality, spectralism, non-cochlear events, conceptual sound, studio outtakes, noise reduction artefacts, no-input mixer, rare synth units, secondhand-store vinyl, etc., plus a generative sample playback engine for Ableton Live, called "Seurat MIDI".
+This Sound Library contains 30 sample packs containing over 1800 samples of traditional instruments, extended technique, microtonality, spectralism, non-cochlear events, conceptual sound, studio outtakes, noise reduction artefacts, no-input mixer, rare synth units, secondhand-store vinyl, etc., plus a generative sample playback engine called "Seurat MIDI".

-You can browse and hear actual presets at [HEM's sample browser](https://hem.rocks/sl), or by playing the mp3 samples directly from this repository, under "Sounds".
+You can browse and hear actual presets at [HEM](https://hem.rocks/sl), or by playing the mp3 samples directly from this repository, under "Sounds".
 Find something you like, download the `.alp` file, and start working immediately in Ableton Live.
 Follow the tutorials to more about using the library in your own work.
 To contribute to the library, see below.

 # THE DEMONSTRATION DISC – OUT 6.
 OCTOBER, 2017